 Returning Fish with Hooks Still in their Mouths

-If fish are too deeply hooked to unhook quickly then there is usually no alternative other than to cut the hooks away.
+If fish are too deeply hooked to unhook then there is usually no alternative other than to cut the hooks away.
 Simply cut the line as close to the eye of the hook as possible and release the fish in the usual manner.
 There is much debate about whether or not deeply hooked fish with hooks left in their mouth survive.
-Some claim that the saltwater and stomach acid of the fish soon wear the hook away and allow the fish to spit it out, while others claim fish with hooks left in will inevitably die due to the inability to feed.
-Most anglers now agree that fish released with hooks still inside their mouths at least have a fighting chance of survival, and many anglers report catching fish with rusting and decaying hooks inside their mouths from previous times they have been caught, meaning that some fish released with hooks still inside of their mouths do go to hunt and feed in a way which allows them to survive.
+Stainless steel hooks will not rust so fish with this type of hook left in their mouth are less likely to survive.
+However, many fishing hooks today are made with a high carbon content, meaning that they will rust away when left in a fish’s mouth.
+While some fish will of course die due to hooks being left in their mouth, most anglers now agree that fish released with hooks still inside their mouth at least have a fighting chance of survival.
+Many anglers report catching fish with rusting and decaying hooks inside their mouths from previous times they have been caught, meaning that some fish released with hooks still inside of their mouths do go to hunt and feed in a way which allows them to survive.

 Killing Fish Humanely